Company Profile

 A: Available rotations range from a few degrees to five revolutions or more.
 Typical rotary actuator applications are for working pressures of up to 18 bar for pneumatic and 210 bar for hydraulic actuators, with rotations of 90°, 180° or 360°.

-As one of the leading pneumatic rotary actuator manufacturers and suppliers in China, we warmly welcome you to buy customized pneumatic rotary actuator at competitive price from our factory.
+Zhejiang Bigtork Valve Automation Co., Ltd. is one of the leading pneumatic rotary actuator manufacturers and suppliers in China.
+We warmly welcome you to buy customized pneumatic rotary actuator at competitive price from our factory.
 Contact us for more details.

 Rotary Piston Actuator, Part Turn Actuator, pneumatic rotary actuator